 What services does the Carruth Center offer?

 The Carruth Center services are meant to provide short-term assistance to students with personal, educational, and social concerns that may interfere with their academic studies.
-On-going short-term counseling is available, to get started, students must have complete a schedule initial appointment.
-Initial appointments can be scheduled by calling us at 304-293-4431.
+Ongoing short-term counseling is available; to get started, students must schedule an initial appointment by calling us at 304-293-4431, or by clicking the Make an Appointment button on our website.

-Each student's needs will vary from person to person, and is based upon a collaborative understanding between the counselor and student.
+Each student's needs will vary from person to person, and the treatment recommendation is based upon a collaborative understanding between the counselor and student.

 Some students may benefit from longer term or specialized treatment that is not available at the center.
 When students require these kinds of services, the clinician will help arrange services with outside providers.